Virtual Fashion: Google Takes to the Costume Institute

 Fashion’s foray into tech continues.
-The Costume Institute at the Metropolitan Museum has partnered with Google for its latest exhibition, the “We Wear Culture” project, which was celebrated with a cocktail party Thursday night.
+Google has partnered with the Metropolitan Museum for its latest exhibition, the “We Wear Culture” project, which was celebrated with a cocktail party Thursday night.

 “It doesn’t matter if you are in fashion or not: you are by nature a part of it simply by wearing something,” said Amit Sood, director of the Google Cultural Institute, from the Grand Hall in the museum.
 “There is something in it for everyone.”